HwWobbe/WipHww/README.md

 # 2022.03:
 * automated workFlow needs a fix.
 Maybe next week?
+* * ensure the current bug is not as simple as the (deprecated) use of MASTER vs. MAIN
 * 2022-03-27: a brief digression into material supporting DIG.CA & AddressManagementCanada
 * * https://nepomuk.semanticdesktop.org/Project+Summary.html
 * 2022-03-26: Considering the new 'Projects' capability